 The morning after, some took it upon themselves to raise funds for charities online using some of the Launch Party’s “edible souvenirs.”

-This is how you structure a launch using the many ways to successfully rebrand.
+This is how you structure a launch using the many ways to rebrand successfully.

 In one broad stroke, we reinvented this company, enabling it to truly rediscover itself and make all other companies in this space look like yesterday’s news using tired cliches and “industry-speak” that’s as shallow as an invitation to lunch in Hollywood.